Tornadoes of 2025: June 19–22 (United States and Canada)

+A large EF3 tornado in Barnes County on June 20.

-The EF5 tornado southeast of Enderlin.
+An EF5 tornado southeast of Enderlin, North Dakota.

-A period of enhanced severe weather occurred across both the northern part of the US (in particular North Dakota), and the southern part of Canada (in particular Saskatchewan) from June 19–22.
-Environment Canada confirmed that 10 tornadoes touched down in Saskatchewan, two of which produced EF2 damage on June 19.
-During June 20, a large and intense tornado impacted a farmstead near Spiritwood, destroyed a large steel building and severely damaged a two-story home at mid-range EF3 intensity.
-One EF2 tornado was confirmed in the Valley City area as well.
-One very large and exceptionally violent tornado occurred near Enderlin, tossing train cars, destroying farmsteads, and killing three people.
-On June 20, 2025 the tornado was reclassified from an EF3 to an EF5 on October 6, 2025, after a reanalysis confirmed wind speeds exceeded the EF5 threshold.
+A period of enhanced severe weather occurred across both the northern part of the United States, and the southern part of Canada from June 19–22.
+Environment Canada confirmed that 10 tornadoes touched down in Saskatchewan, including two EF2 tornadoes on June 19.
+On June 20, a significant and damaging outbreak unfolded over North Dakota.
+During the event, an intense EF3 tornado impacted a farmstead in western Barnes County, near Spiritwood.
+A large steel building and two-story residence were damaged or destroyed, while another farmhouse to the north was demolished.
+An EF2 tornado impacted areas south of Valley City, causing considerable roof damage to one home.
+A large and exceptionally violent EF5 tornado struck at nightfall as it passed east of Enderlin, tossing train cars, devastating farmsteads, and killing three people.
+The tornado was initially rated as an EF3 after it happened, however on October 6, a reanalysis conducted by National Weather Service surveyors, and forensic engineers confirmed wind speeds exceeded the threshold needed for the EF5 rating.
 The upgrade was prompted by the tornado derailing 33 train cars, an event that was not initially used for damage assessment but became a key factor based on new research.
-This reclassification marks the first EF5 tornado in the U.S. in 12 years, since the 2013 Moore, Oklahoma tornado.
-A powerful derecho also produced hurricane-force winds across Montana, North Dakota, Minnesota, and South Dakota, with the highest confirmed wind gust reaching 120 mph.
+This reclassification marks the first such rated tornado in the United States in 12 years, since the 2013 Moore, Oklahoma tornado.
+A powerful derecho also produced hurricane-force winds across Montana, North Dakota, Minnesota, and South Dakota, with the highest confirmed wind gust reaching 120 mph near Bemidji, Minnesota.
 The remnants of the system, a line of thunderstorms, moved into New York by the early morning hours of June 22, spawning an EF1 tornado that struck Clark Mills.
 The tornado snapped and uprooted many trees, with several trees falling on homes, which resulted in three fatalities.